sundruid/muonfp/README.md

 # 0.1.4 Update

-- Fixed how /dev/null handles pcap log writing
+- Fixed how specifying /dev/null in the muonfp.conf pcap path is handled by the log writer
 - Added a -uninstall to the install.sh script

 # 0.1.3 Update